 Sub-office Manager:

 A person with significant experience as a Lead invigilator.
-The Sub-office Manager is responsible for running the sub-office, allocating invigilators to examination venues, managing the sub-office staff and ensuring everything in that area runs smoothly.
+The Sub-office Manager is responsible for running the sub-office, allocating invigilators to examination venues, managing the supervisors and ensuring everything in that area runs smoothly.

 Examinations Marshal: